 Using The PCIe Cables To Hold The Card

-To avoid this, try to use some of the other solutions below.
+To avoid this, try to implement some of the other solutions below.

 Use Any Item To Prop It Up

 This is probably one of the most popular solutions for GPU sags.
-It is a permanent, quick, and easy fix that won’t cost you a dollar.
+It is a robust, quick, and easy fix that won’t cost you a dime.

 GPU Support Bracket